aranahmed/Arans-Blender-Game-Tools/README.md

 - **Loose Parts to Vertex Colors:**
   Quickly color each floating mesh island (loose part) with a unique vertex color.
 Great for making ID maps.
+  Identifies and combines overlapped geo to same vertex colour.

 - **Bake Vertex Colors to Texture:**
   Take those vertex colors and bake them down to a texture you can export.